(Full time) 2020 start

 Career opportunities

-A joint honours degree in Classical Literature and English provides you with in-depth knowledge of a rich literary tradition, and will equip with you with deep cultural awareness.
-You’ll also leave with valuable transferable skills that are highly valuable to employers.
+A joint honours degree in Classical Literature and English provides you with in-depth knowledge of a rich literary tradition, equipping you with deep cultural awareness.
+You’ll also leave with valuable transferable skills that are highly sought after by employers.

 You’ll be a confident researcher who is capable of working both individually and in a team, and you’ll have analytical and problem-solving skills.
 You’ll be able to think critically about information from different sources, draw your own conclusions and present and defend them clearly using your advanced communication skills.
 Managing two subjects will also equip you with organisational and time management skills.